Coffee (1 piece) and Egg Omelet (1 Large)

 How to consume coffee, egg omelet without glucose spikes

-Add vegetables such as spinach, bell peppers, or tomatoes to your omelet.
-These are low on the index and can help slow down glucose absorption.
+Add vegetables like spinach, bell peppers, or tomatoes to your omelet.
+Fiber can help slow the absorption of glucose.

-Include a side of avocado with your meal.
-Healthy fats can help stabilize blood sugar levels by slowing digestion.
+Incorporate avocado slices or a sprinkle of chia seeds into your meal.
+Healthy fats can help stabilize blood sugar levels.

 Monitor Portion Sizes